praboberoi/ProjectManagement/README.md

 ### Account
 - "/account" GET – Returns an account page with the user’s information.
+- "/account/roles" GET - Returns a list of roles the user has.
 - "/editAccount" GET - Populates the edit page with a user's details.
 - "/editAccount" POST – Modifies the user’s information to match those provided.<br/>

 ### Dashboard
 - "/dashboard" GET – Returns the dashboard page with the projects the user is enrolled in.
-- "/dashboard/newProject" GET – Returns a page with a form used to create a new project.
-- "dashboard/saveProject" POST – Saves or creates a new project with the provided details.<br/>

-- "dashboard/editProject/{projectId}" GET – Returns a form to modify a projects information.
-- "dashboard/deleteProject/{projectId}" POST - Deletes the project with the specified id from the database.<br/>

 ### Project
+- "/project" GET - Returns the list of projects
+- "/project" POST - Saves project object with the provided details
+- "/verifyProject/{projectId}" POST - Validates the projects details from user input.
-- "/project/{projectId}" GET – Returns the project page with the projects information.
+- "/project/{projectId}" GET – Returns the project page with the projects' information.
+- "/project/{projectId}" DELETE - Delete the specified project.

+### Sprint
 - "/project/{projectId}/sprint" POST - Saves or creates a new sprint with the provided details.
+- "/project/{projectId}/newSprint" GET - Returns new page for creating a sprint.
+- "/sprint/{sprintId}/editSprint" POST - Saves a sprint's start and end date with the provided dates.
-- "/project/{projectId}/editSprint/{sprintId}" GET – Returns a form to modify a sprints information.
+- "/project/{projectId}/editSprint/{sprintId}" GET – Returns a form to modify a sprints' information.
 - "/project/{projectId}/deleteSprint/{sprintId}" GET - Deletes the sprint with the specified id from the database.
 - "/project/{projectId}/getAllSprints" GET - Retrieves all the sprints for a specific project.
 - "/project/{projectId}/verifySprint" POST - Verifies the sprint details from user input.

-### Sprint
-- "/sprint/{sprintId}/editSprint"
-- "/verifyProject/{projectId}" POST - Validates the projects details from user input.
+- "/project/{projectId}/sprint/{sprintId}/accordion" - GET - Returns the sprint with the specified project Id.
 - "/error" GET - Returns the Error page.

 ### Users